 3. View Setbacks as Learning Opportunities

 Instead of seeing a slip-up as failure, approach it as a valuable learning opportunity.
 Ask yourself, “What led me to break my commitment?”
-Was it an emotional trigger, stress, boredom, or simply habit?
+Was it an emotional trigger, stress, boredom, or simply a habit?

 Understanding why you faltered gives you the chance to prepare better for the future.
 If your goal was to cut out sweets, maybe the temptation is stronger when you’re stressed.
 Or, if you gave up social media, perhaps you found yourself scrolling when you were bored or anxious.